-The outcomes have been outstanding with the “Future In Youth” program recruiting between 800-1000 children and adolescents and 35-60 volunteer coaches into the three-week football program over the periuod 2010-2014.
-In 2014, the number of youth participating was limited to 800 to ensure a high quality program sporting program was conducted but which had aslo specific messages of health, wellbeing and lifeskills built into the program.
+The outcomes have been outstanding with the “Future in Youth” program recruiting between 800-1000 children and adolescents and 35-60 volunteer coaches into the three-week football program over the period of 2010-2014.
+In 2014, the number of youth participating was limited to 800 to ensure a high quality sporting program was conducted, with messages of health, wellbeing and life skills also built into the program.

 Upon reviewing the program through focus groups of coaches and participants, the results indicate that all participants enjoyed the program and wanted more opportunities to play.
-Observatiuons of coaches indicated an increased confidence to take responsibility for the preparartion of their players and teams.
+Observations of coaches indicated an increase in confidence to take responsibility for the preparation of their players and teams.

 The Nano Nagle Camp is a camp for disadvantaged children aged 6-12 years old who live in the Campbelltown area in Sydney.
 It is managed by the Presentation Sisters in partnership with St Vincent de Paul Family Care and Support Service at Campbelltown.
 Camps are run with only 12 children and 8-10 volunteer leaders who act as positive role models and mentors, whilst helping to engage the children in camp activities including archery, low ropes, canoeing, sports, craft, swimming and team initiative courses.
 Exercise Science students have been participating as camp leaders since 2009, with over 15 students each year attending training and each of the ten camps.
-An increase in funding, and participation of volunteer camp leaders, has meant that there has been able to be an increase in the number of camps offered over the past couple of years.
+An increase in funding, and participation of volunteer camp leaders has allowed for even more camps to be offered over the past couple of years.

 Edmund Rice Camps offer holiday programs for disadvantaged children of all ages, with the majority coming from the Mt Druitt area in Sydney.
 The camp, set up by the Christian Brothers, is staffed by young volunteers (18-35 years) who participate in all aspects of the programs.
 Students from the School of Exercise Science at Strathfield, together with students from other faculties, aim to provide the children with a safe, positive, fun and rewarding holiday experience.
 Volunteer leaders are asked to be attentive to the needs of the children and to act as positive role models.
 The camp challenges the young adult volunteer leaders to offer friendship and leadership.
 Being responsible for children allows the volunteers to enhance their own living skills, responsibility, and self-awareness of their talents.
 Exercise Science provides two camp leaders at each of the nine annual Edmund Rice camps.